ivan-vikhrev/open_model_zoo/demos/interactive_face_detection_demo/cpp/README.md

     [--fps <NUMBER>]                              maximum FPS for playing video [--lim <NUMBER>]                              number of frames to store in output.
 If 0 is set, all frames are stored.
 Default is 1000
-    [--loop]                                      enable reading the input in a loop [--mag <MODEL FILE>]                          path to an .xml file with a trained Age/Gender Recognition model [--mam <MODEL FILE>]                          path to an .xml file with a trained Antispoofing Classification model [--mem <MODEL FILE>]                          path to an .xml file with a trained Emotions Recognition model [--mhp <MODEL FILE>]                          path to an .xml file with a trained Head Pose Estimation model [--mlm <MODEL FILE>]                          path to an .xml file with a trained Facial Landmarks Estimation model [ -o <OUTPUT>]                                name of the output file(s) to save [ -r]                                         output inference results as raw values [--show] ([--noshow])                         (don't) show output
+    [--loop]                                      enable reading the input in a loop [--m_ag <MODEL FILE>]                         path to an .xml file with a trained Age/Gender Recognition model [--m_am <MODEL FILE>]                         path to an .xml file with a trained Antispoofing Classification model [--m_em <MODEL FILE>]                         path to an .xml file with a trained Emotions Recognition model [--m_hp <MODEL FILE>]                         path to an .xml file with a trained Head Pose Estimation model [--m_lm <MODEL FILE>]                         path to an .xml file with a trained Facial Landmarks Estimation model [ -o <OUTPUT>]                                name of the output file(s) to save [ -r]                                         output inference results as raw values [--show] ([--noshow])                         (don't) show output